Saint Augustine Florida

 Hassayampa Inn, AZ (A bride on her honeymoon hung herself after her new husband went out to buy some smokes and didn’t come back).

 17-Hundred-90 Restaurant and Inn, GA (A young maid slept with an amorous English sailor who made her pregnant.
 He promised to come back and marry her but didn’t do so.
 She jumped from the second floor and died).

 The Palace Hotel, WA (A prostitute killed herself after her beloved changed his mind and didn’t marry her).

 Spirit of Henry Flagler

-It is felt that his strong, unseen presence is keeping a fatherly eye on the living, as students and staff go about their lives and business in Ponce de Leon Hall, the oldest part of the college.
+It is felt that his strong, unseen presence keeps a fatherly eye on the living, as students and staff go about their lives and business in Ponce de Leon Hall, the oldest part of the college.

-When the janitor was cleaning the mosaic tile floor, he saw a thumbnail picture of Henry Flagler’s face, in one of the intricate patterns.
+When a janitor was cleaning the mosaic tile floor, he saw a thumbnail picture of Henry Flagler’s face, in one of the intricate patterns.

 His spirit may be an unseen presence at music recitals and other events held in the first floor men’s and women’s lounges.